cmelab/flowerMD/paper/paper.md

 [@aggarwal_molecular_2020, @bukowski_load-bearing_2021] and surface wetting
 [@fan_wetting_1995, bamane_wetting_2021].

-`JankFlow` is a python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
+`flowerMD` is a python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
-Following the principals of Transparent, Reproducible, Usable by others, and Extensible (TRUE) [@TRUE_2020] software design, the modular design of `JankFlow` facilitates building and running workflows for specific materials science research applications, while reducing the cognitive load and programming demands on the user's part.
+Following the principals of Transparent, Reproducible, Usable by others, and Extensible (TRUE) [@TRUE_2020] software design, the modular design of `flowerMD` facilitates building and running workflows for specific materials science research applications, while reducing the cognitive load and programming demands on the user's part.

 # Building Blocks
-`JankFlow` is extensible; flexible and modular base classes in form of building blocks lay the foundations for constructing segregated workflow recipes designed for specific applications.
+`flowerMD` is extensible; flexible and modular base classes in form of building blocks lay the foundations for constructing segregated workflow recipes designed for specific applications.
 The recipes are agnostic to choices such as chemistry, model resolution (atomistic or coarse grained) or forcefields.
 This is accomplished by utilizing three base classes: